Bayer-Group/BIC-AdEPro/README.md

 ## Getting Started

-The package AdePro is available on CRAN as well as on Github and may be installed using install.packages("adepro") or install_github("Bayer-Group/BIC-AdEPro") respectively.
+The package AdePro is available on CRAN as well as on Github and may be installed using

+install.packages("adepro")

+or

+install_github("Bayer-Group/BIC-AdEPro")

+respectively.

-After installation AdePRO can be started using library("adepro") launch_adepro()
+After installation AdePRO can be started using

+library("adepro")

+launch_adepro()

 The application will start showing the data upload page.
-For detailed information on how to upload data see section [Input Data](#Input-Data).
+For detailed information on how to upload data see section [Functionality](#Functionality).

 ## Surface